 - To learn more about the NRHI | Getting to Affordability approach and the 11 regions now participating, view the Total Cost of Care Phase II Accelerates Healthcare Affordability one-pager.

-- Evolving the Regional Total Cost of Care Project: An Overview of Phase II
+- Evolving the Regional Total Cost of Care Project: An Overview of Phase II is an early look at the goals of phase II.

-- Evaluation: Total Cost of Care Phase I Pilot Project
+- Evaluation: Total Cost of Care Phase I Pilot Project was written by Health Management Associates and includes interviews with each of the pilot regions.

-- Total Cost Care Pilot Executive Summary
+- The Total Cost Care Pilot Executive Summary captures the work of phase I.

 - The HealthDoers Who Have Done It booklet provides a personal perspective on the pilot